 Try one of these low FODMAP muffin recipes:

-Low FODMAP Meal Plan
+Low FODMAP Meal Ideas

 Oatmeal is low FODMAP when eaten in smaller amounts (you can cook up tp ½ cup dried rolled oats or ¼ cup dried steel-cut oats per serving).